Omega-Makena/Website/README.md

 ## License

-Free to use for personal websites.
+Free to use for personal websites only.
+Commercial use is not permitted.
 Attribution appreciated but not required.

 ---